brice/seven-adventure/Week3/README.md

 - See revert.pl

-Fin yhe smallest element of a list.
+Find the smallest element of a list.

+- See min.pl for various implementation